Duncan Charman, a regular Angler's Mail columnist, shares his knowledge on the species known fondly as the 'lady of the stream'...

 I simply guess the depth of the swim, run a float through a few times, adding depth all the time until the float gets dragged under due to the hook catching the bottom.

 Reduce the depth a couple of inches; place a piece of corn or a couple of maggots onto the hook and then strike every time the float disappears.
 Sounds simple, but it’s probably the one area most anglers ignore.

 Attention to detail will catch you more and bigger fish!

 One other of my grayling fishing tips is to use four rubbers to attach the float to the main line, spread evenly down the length of the float.

 This will stop the float moving once the depth has been found or on constant striking.

 As for bait, some fisheries don’t allow maggots as this will catch salmon par that need to be protected and almost all forbid the use of worms as this will catch bigger salmon.

 If maggots are allowed, as they are at Timsbury and The Lower Itchen Fishery then reds are best.

 The problem with maggots is that they will catch all sizes of fish from a tiny minnow right through to a mighty salmon.
 My best salmon of 12lb 2oz fell to double red maggot!

-Corn will supply a much better stamp of fish and will slow the amount of trout down so if it’s a specimen grayling you are after then corn will often score as it reduces the amount of fish caught.
+Corn will supply a much better stamp of fish and will slow the amount of trout down.
+If it’s a specimen grayling you are after, then corn will often score as it reduces the amount of fish caught.